Anna (2019 feature film)

 Anna (stylized as ANИA) is a 2019 action thriller film written, produced and directed by Luc Besson.
 The film stars Sasha Luss as the eponymous assassin, alongside Luke Evans, Cillian Murphy, Helen Mirren, and Alexander Petrov.

-The US-France production was theatrically released in the United States on 21 June 2019 by Summit Entertainment and on 10 July 2019 by Pathé Distribution in France.
+The French production was theatrically released in the United States on 21 June 2019 by Summit Entertainment and on 10 July 2019 by Pathé Distribution in France.
 It received mixed reviews from critics and grossed $31 million worldwide against a $30 million budget.

 Plot

 In 1990, Anna, a young Russian woman and victim of domestic abuse, will do anything to escape the life she is trapped in.
-A KGB agent, Alex, discovers Anna's predicament and recruits her as a field operative.
-After a year of training, she is told that for the next five years, she will work under senior KGB handler Olga; once the five years are up, she will be discharged from the agency and can start her life over again.
-However, the new director of the KGB, Vassiliev, refuses to honor the original agreement as he believes that former agents are a liability to the agency and that the only path to freedom is death.
+A KGB agent, Alex, discovers Anna's predicament and recruits her as a field agent.
+After a year of training, she is told that for the next four years, she will work under senior handler Olga; once the five years in total are up, she will be discharged from the agency and can start her life over again.
+After the collapse of the Soviet Union, the director of the newly renamed SVR-RF, Vassiliev, refuses to honor the original agreement; because he believes that the only path to retirement is death.

 Anna assumes the identity of a fashion model and starts a professional career in Paris, while completing various missions and assassinations.
-To avoid suspicion, she enters into a romantic relationship with fellow model Maude, endorsed by Olga.
-When the CIA uncovers her true identity, she agrees to work for them as a double agent with Agent Leonard Miller as her handler, in exchange for the promise of a new life in Hawaii.
-Miller asks her to assassinate Vassiliev, as the CIA believes that whoever succeeds him will improve their working relationship with the KGB.
-Anna kills Vassiliev while the two play a game of chess and proceeds to shoot her way out of the KGB.
+To avoid suspicion, she enters a lesbian relationship with fellow model Maude, with the permission of Olga.
+When the CIA uncovers her true identity, she agrees to work for them as a double agent with Agent Leonard Miller as her handler, in exchange for the promise of political asylum and a new life in Hawaii.
+Miller tasks her with assassinating the anti-American Vassiliev, as the CIA believes that whomever succeeds him will improve U.S.-Russian relations.
+Anna kills Vassiliev while the two play a game of chess and proceeds to shoot her way out of the Lubyanka Building.